MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.math.approximatefactorial.md

 ## Remarks

-This function uses the Ramanujan approximation with a relative errorto the order of $1 / n^5$.
+For $n \ge 10$, this function uses the Ramanujan approximation with arelative error to the order of $1 / n^5$.

 ## See Also